-Students can elect to receive a text message to notify them of class cancellations, emergency weather closings, emergency communication messages or general information/ deadline reminders.
-This option is available through the Laker Hub.
+Students are automatically entered in the college's notification system which sends emails and texts to notify them of class cancellations, emergency weather closings, emergency communication messages or general information/deadline reminders.
+Students can opt-out of the option to receive texts through IRIS in the Laker Hub.